shreepublic/wh-support-docs/docs/prerequisites/prerequisites-software.md

 # Prerequisites and supported software

-Before you install or upgrade IBM Cúram Social Program Management, review the prerequisites and supported software to ensure compatibility.
+Before you install or upgrade IBM Cúram Social Program Management, review the operating systems, prerequisites and supported software to ensure compatibility.

 ## 8.0.2